sylefeb/Silice/projects/ice-v/README.md

 > Indeed, nextpnr critical path confirms that it occurs through the ALU.

-Some other designs, such as the [fire-v](../fire-v/doc/fire-v.md), choose to put decoder and ALU in separate cycles to obtain a higher frequency.

 And that's it!
 There are a few more details I'll likely add below in the future, but we have seen 90% of the processor operations!

 > For all details on the (important!) topic of algorithm bindings and timings [please refer to the dedicated page](../../learn-silice/AlgoInOuts).

+> Some other designs, such as the [fire-v](../fire-v/doc/fire-v.md), choose to put decoder and ALU in separate cycles to obtain a higher frequency.
+The Ice-V can also be modified to experiment with such an approach, feel free to experiment!

 ## Other implementation details